 To understand the world we live in, we need to understand how cultures connect and how those connections shape us.

-Culture emerges from communities.
-Our work explores the concepts of identity, belonging and citizenship.
-It brings to life the connections between memory, history and heritage.
+Culture emerges from communities and communities inform cultural practices.
+Our work explores the concepts of identity, belonging, justice efforts and citizenship.

 We champion research which explores the role of culture in establishing and negotiating relationships between people and places across times and spaces, particularly in relation to migration, human rights and social justice.
-We also support work that examines the place-making possibilities of culture.
+We also support work that examines the place-making possibilities of culture and that supports community building opportunities locally, nationally and internationally.

 What is the transformative potential of the arts in relation to wellbeing?
 How can arts and STEM researchers work together?
 This theme highlights the development of a wide range of cultural practices.